AndreiLavrov/clock/README.md

-# TimezonesSelect
+# Clock

-"TimezonesSelect" - application that allow you to check current time around the world.
+"Clock" - application that allow you to check current time around the world.

 ## Visuals